Computational auditory scene analysis: Analysis of musical audio signals

-Neural Perceptual Modeling
+Neural perceptual modeling

 While many models consider the audio signal as a complex combination of different frequencies, modeling the auditory system can also require consideration for the neural components.
 By taking a holistic process, where a stream (of feature-based sounds) correspond to neuronal activity distributed in many brain areas, the perception of the sound could be mapped and modeled.
 Two different solutions have been proposed to the binding of the audio perception and the area in the brain.
 Hierarchical coding models many cells to encode all possible combinations of features and objects in the auditory scene.
 Temporal or oscillatory correlation addressing the binding problem by focusing on the synchrony and desynchrony between neural oscillations to encode the state of binding among the auditory features.
 These two solutions are very similar to the debacle between place coding and temporal coding.
 While drawing from modeling neural components, another phenomenon of ASA comes into play with CASA systems: the extent of modeling neural mechanisms.
 The studies of CASA systems have involved modeling some known mechanisms, such as the bandpass nature of cochlear filtering and random auditory nerve firing patterns, however, these models may not lead to finding new mechanisms, but rather give an understanding of purpose to the known mechanisms.